KQM-git/TCL/characters/pyro/klee.md

 * Explosive Spark lasts up to 30 seconds when not consumed.
 * Explosive Spark stays even when Klee has been swapped out.
 * Explosive Spark can proc when hitting most plants, animals, and objects even if it doesn't "deal DMG".
+* If an Explosive Spark obtained from a Normal Attack is animation canceled by a Charged Attack, Stamina will still be consumed during the Charged Attack.
 {% endtab %}

 {% tab title="Ascension 4" %}